CesiumGS/cesium-native/doc/topics/async-system.md

 * _Resolved_: The operation has completed successfully and the result value is available.
 * _Rejected_: The operation failed, and an exception describing the error is available.

-If we want to block the current thread and wait for the request to complete, we can call [waitInMainThread](@ref CesiumAsync::Future::waitInMainThread):
+If we want to block the current thread and wait for the request to complete, we can call [wait](@ref CesiumAsync::Future::wait):

-\snippet{trimleft} ExamplesAsyncSystem.cpp wait-in-main-thread
+\snippet{trimleft} ExamplesAsyncSystem.cpp wait

-`waitInMainThread` blocks until the `Future` completes.
-If it is resolved, `waitInMainThread` returns its value.
-If it is rejected, `waitInMainThread` throws an exception representing the error.
+`wait` blocks until the `Future` completes.
+If it is resolved, `wait` returns its value.
+If it is rejected, `wait` throws an exception representing the error.

 > [!note]
 > The `std::move` is needed because `Future<T>` is meant to be consumed just once.
 This allows for best efficiency because the value resulting from the asynchronous operation can be provided to the caller without ever making a copy of it.

+`wait` should never be called in the "main thread" (defined in the next section), because doing so can cause a deadlock.
+To block the main thread waiting for a `Future`, call [waitInMainThread](@ref CesiumAsync::Future::waitInMainThread) instead.

-In practice, though, we almost never call `waitInMainThread`.
+In practice, though, we almost never call `wait` or `waitInMainThread`.
 After all, what good is it to start an asynchronous operation if we're just going to block the calling thread waiting for it?
 Instead, we register a _continuation function_ with the `Future`.

 ## Continuation Functions {#continuation-functions}